North Korea's fascinating stamp archive

-(CNN)North Korea has marked the anniversary of the Korean war -- and its annual "Struggle Against US Imperialism Month" -- by releasing two anti-American postage stamps.
+(CNN)North Korea has marked the anniversary of the Korean War -- and its annual "Struggle Against US Imperialism Month" -- by releasing two anti-American postage stamps.

 Featuring warheads pointed at Capitol Hill, and a fist crushing a US missile, the stamps continue Pyongyang's long tradition of issuing enemy-baiting collectors' items.